 Q. How common is sinusitis?

 A. More than 37 million Americans suffer from at least one episode of acute sinusitis each year.
 The prevalence of sinusitis has soared in the last decade possibly due to increased pollution, urban sprawl, and increased resistance to antibiotics.
+If you are one of these sufferers, be sure to contact your local ENT NYC doctor.

 Q. What is sinusitis?